COSC3020/tsp-comparison-mjschrader307/README.md

 ## Answer

-I regrettably think waited a little too long to do this exercise and do it completely right.
+I regrettably waited a little too long to do this exercise and do it completely right.
 I was worried about attempting to run a C++ program for the Held-Karp algorithm (the implementation of which I found online and changed slightly) for a large size, because I know the runtime complexity is $O(2^n \cdot n^2)$, so it increases ridiculously fast.
 I was also concerned about memory space, because my laptop only has 32 GB of memory, and I logged into one of the EECS Hive machines, which have about 29 GiB of available memory.

 ### Held-Karp